xsupremeyx/offline-flashcards-kali-forces/README.md

    git clone https://github.com/xsupremeyx/offline-flashcards-kali-forces.git
 5. This should clone the repository.

-6. Run the `flashcard.exe` file inside the `flashapp` folder.
-Run this executable file to use our program.
+6. Run the `FlashCard.exe` installer inside the `flashapp` folder.
+Run this installer file to use our program.

 ### Method 2: Download the ZIP File

 1. Download the ZIP directly.

-2. Use the `flashcard.exe` inside the `flashapp` folder on your Windows machine to use the program.
+2. Use the `flashcard.exe` to install the program from inside the `flashapp` folder on your Windows machine to use the program.